Muthukumar-Subramaniam/install-k8s-on-linux/README.md

    ```

 ### Kindly note:
 * This playbook is a useful resource for experimenting with Kubernetes and can be customized to meet your specific requirements.
-* Firewall and SELinux are not configured by this playbook.
-You may need to disable or adjust their settings to allow proper Kubernetes functionality.
 * The playbook utilizes the GitHub API to fetch the current stable versions of all required software components.
 * Compatible with a wide range of Linux distributions.
 * Your feedback and contributions are invaluable to the success of this project.